 You don't have to give up your favorite styles just because it's snowing.
 If you love the look of suede, consider purchasing a pair of waterproof suede boots for the cold-weather months.

 For a hip and modern look, you could invest in a pull-on suede bootie with a stacked heel.
 If you prefer a sleeker take on the style, you could always go with a super chic, black suede ankle boot with minimalist silver detailing.

 This lined bootie blends a practical, slip-resistant tread with a classy heel to create an adorable, effortless winter staple.
 Mix a few different materials for an urban effect, or combine a waterproof suede upper with a practical platform wedge for a shoe that won't let you down — even if you are faced with a snowy commute.

 Few things are as frustrating as cold, wet feet.
 If your feet are freezing, you can't enjoy an otherwise lovely romp through fresh snow or a quiet hike in the woods.
 For truly frigid conditions, consider trying insulated boots.

-This grey, cold-weather hiking boot is trimmed with luscious rabbit fur, combining maximum comfort with ultimate style.
+This grey, cold-weather hiking boot is trimmed with luscious fur, combining maximum comfort with ultimate style.
 For a less-structured look, consider a black, fur-lined bootie that is sure to keep your feet warm all winter long.